Ori Pfeffer

-Ori Pfeffer (אורי פפר; born July 28, 1975) is an Israeli actor with the film and TV career in Israel and the United States.
+Ori Pfeffer (אורי פפר; born July 28, 1975) is an Israeli actor with a film and TV career in Israel and the United States.

 Personal life

 Pfeffer was born in Jerusalem, Israel.
 In the Israel Defense Forces, he served first at the Golani Brigade then at the Israeli Army Radio.

 He married Israeli model and television host Yael Goldman in 2009.